-^{}Accessory sensor port for use with the Telemetry Expander Module (see Traxxas.com for more information).
+Not used 'Accessory sensor ports for use with standard voltage/temperature and RPM telemetry sensors (see Traxxas.com and included materials for more information

 VXL-3s ELECTRONIC SPEED CONTROL

 INSTALLING TRANSMITTER BATTERIES

 Your TOi transmitter uses 4 AA batteries.
 The battery compartment is located in the base of the transmitter.